Ryuuba/slaw/README.md

 # Slaw++
-A SLAW mobility simulator based on the OMNeT++ and INET frameworks
+A SLAW mobility simulator based on the OMNeT++ and INET frameworks.

 ## Description
 Slaw++ is a simulator that implements the *Self-similar Least-Action Walk* model (SLAW).
 SLAW is a realistic human mobility model that was designed by Lee, *et al.* (2012).
 According to their authors, SLAW represents five features of human motion: